THE POSTMAN by David Brin

 Originally published in 1985.

-This is the book that inspired the Kevin Costner movie of the same name.
+The Postman is the book that inspired the Kevin Costner movie of the same name.
 It has a lot of similar features but the movie changed a great deal.

 Gordon Krantz is a survivor of the Doomwar, a nuclear and biological war between all of the world powers.
-The war was bad enough but survivalist groups called the Holnists made survival in what was left behind.
+The war was bad enough but survivalist groups called the Holnists made survival even more miserable in what was left behind.
 The Holnists are united by a common ideology that teaches that some men are naturally superior to others and every man must grab what he can get in this world.

 Krantz is slowly working his way across the country.
 He started out in Minnesota and 15 years later he has made it to Oregon.
 He has to walk because the nuclear pulse wiped out the electronics.
 Life is tough everywhere, but in most places it resembles the Mad Max movies more than anything else so it is slow going.